cdreier/wasmachine/README.md

 # wasmachine

-use your golang http router locally as webassembly.
+use your golang http router in webassembly.

+It's as easy as

+1. code: `wasmachine.ListenAndServe(":1234", yourHTTPRouter)`
+2. build: `GOOS=js GOARCH=wasm go build -o main.wasm`
+3. ... adding a bunch of javascripts beside the wasm ;)

 ## Examples

-the build targets in the Makefile, builds the examples and copies everything needed in the `web` folder.
+the targets in the Makefile are building the examples and copies everything needed in the `web` folder.
 Now just start a simple webserver with the `web` folder as root, and you are good to go!

+You can find the gif demo running [here](https://drailing.net/demos/wasmachine/)!

 ## HOW???